tkanos/twx/README.md

 - see users's Tweets Command
 - User Profile (metadata) Command
 - Mentions and Replied Thread Commands
+- Discover Command (download the followings of users that you follow ....)
+- Should we separate feed from follow ?
+- version console interactive (IRC like)

 ## Hook :
 - yarn connection post (with keeping connection)